MicahArmantrout/Samples/RazorMVC/HelloWorld/Readme.txt

 When adding views, make sure they are in the Views folder, in subfolders named for the corresponding controller

 Some extraneous files were removed from App_Start, as well as corresponding actions in the Application_Start (Global.asax.cs)

-This solution contains numerous NuGet and other references, some of which are likely unnecessary (to be cleaned out)